Srikanth (actor, born 1979): 2002–2009: Debut and breakthrough

-2010-2017: Setbacks and success
+2010–2017: Setbacks and success

 In 2010, Srikanth released Rasikkum Seemane, Police Police and Drohi.
 Srikanth co-starring with the new Tamil actor Vishnu Vishal in this film.
-Mandhira Punnagai was last released in guest appearance.
+Mandhira Punnagai was last released as guest appearance.
 In 2011, he began in Malayalam film Uppukandam Brothers: Back in Action, a Telugu film, Dhada and Sadhurangam.
 The film was completed in 2006 but the film remained unreleased for five years.
-The project was released on 7 October 2011.
-These three movies was a box office failure.
-In 2012, he was first seen in S. Shankar's comedy-drama Nanban, which featured him as part of an all-star cast including Vijay, Jiiva, Ileana D'Cruz and Sathyaraj.
-The movie is released to highly positive reviews.
+The project was released on 2011.
+These three movies were box office failures.
+In 2012, he was first seen in S. Shankar's comedy-drama Nanban (a remake of the Hindi-language film 3 Idiots), which featured him as part of an all-star cast including Vijay, Jiiva, Ileana D'Cruz and Sathyaraj.
+The movie is released to positive reviews.
 It was dubbed and released in Telugu as Snehitudu.
 He also started in Telugu film Nippu (2011), a Malayalam film Hero (2012) and comedy film Paagan (2012).
 Later, he acted in Buddy (2013) and Kathai Thiraikathai Vasanam Iyakkam (2014) as guest appearance directed by R. Parthiepan.
 In 2015, he played in the supernatural drama film Om Shanthi Om.
 The following year, he acted in the horror film Sowkarpettai (2016) and comedy Nambiyaar (2016).
-In 2017, he appeared in the Telugu action thriller Lie.
+He appeared in the Telugu action thriller Lie (2017).

-2019-present
+2019–present

-In 2019, his next movie was Rocky: The Revenge, a Tamil action crime thriller centered on dogs.
+In 2019, his next film was Rocky: The Revenge, a Tamil action crime thriller centered on dogs.
 The film was a box office failure.
 He also appeared in the Telugu film Raagala 24 Gantallo (2019), where he played the cop.

+Srikanth plays serial killer in the action thriller Mirugaa (2021), followed by three Telugu films Y (2021), Asalem Jarigindi (2021) and 10th Class Diaries (2022).
+Then he plays the role of a cop who investigates the case in the crime Maha.
+However, the film was a failure to critics.
+Later, he was cast in multi-stars in Coffee with Kadhal (2022), Bagheera (2023), Kannai Nambathey (2023) and Ravanasura (2023).
+After that, he returns as the main hero in Echo (2023), Amala (2023) and Pindam (2023).
+Srikanth, who plays the lead role in the film Operation Laila (2024), portrays two characters.
+In 2025, he was seen the romantic comedy Dinasari and Konjam Kadhal Konjam Modhal.